azmirsabir/UniSystem/README.md

-find the code in main.cpp file and classes in Model folder
+find the code in main.cpp file and classes in Models folder